 While a speedy execution is definitely an asset to getting an agreement signed, the business is not aware of key legal risk factors that lawyers are experts in avoiding.
 We have seen businesses avoid Legal review to get a contract signed, only to regret it later when they missed key term inclusions that would have protected them from incredibly costly penalties when the agreement turned sour.

-Many businesses are taking control of their contract lifecycle management and opting to utilise contract management software such as Plexus Gateway to securely manage the briefing, drafting, negotiation, approval, execution, and storage stages of all contracts in an easily-searchable platform.
+Many businesses are taking control of their contract lifecycle management and opting to utilise contract management software such as Plexus to securely manage the briefing, drafting, negotiation, approval, execution, and storage stages of all contracts in an easily-searchable platform.
 This software even removes the risk of missing key dates with its ability to customise automated alerts for important contract milestones and renewal dates well in advance.

 Contract lifecycle management software simplifies the contract lifecycle process with automated contract process workflows so there is little risk of business non-compliance.
 It essentially makes the desired contract lifecycle workflow process the path of least resistance.